lorkorblaq/employee_management/README.md

 - DB_USER=postgres
 - DB_PASSWORD=yourpassword
 - DB_NAME=yourdatabase

+#### Admin Login
 - ADMIN_EMAIL=yourLoginEmailAddress
 - ADMIN_PASSWORD=yourLoginPassowrd

 The ADMIN_EMAIL is automatically created as an admin and the ADMIN_PASSWORD is the login passoword

 #### JWT
-JWT_SECRET=your_jwt_secret
+- JWT_SECRET=your_jwt_secret

 ### **3. Using Docker Containers
 #### **3.1 Docker Images Used
-Node.js: For running the application server.
+- Node.js: For running the application server.
-PostgreSQL: For managing the application database.
+- PostgreSQL: For managing the application database.
 3.2 Start Docker Containers
 A docker-compose.yml file is included in the repository.
 Use the following command to start the containers: